DHBW-Inf20/SUDOKUH/README.md

 ## The ingame menu

-After selecting a category you will get to the ingame menu which in general has three elements: In the center you've got the sudoku field.
+After selecting a category you will get to the ingame menu which in general has three elements: In the center you've got the sudoku grid.
 When clicking on a cell you can choose this cell for input.
 If the highlighting option is activated you can also see all possible conflicting cells highlighted.
 You can also navigate in the sudoku menu using the arrow keys on your keyboard.